 Before creating your telemarketing script, learn about your industry and how it affects other sectors.
 It’s helpful to research emerging and upcoming trends, potential legislation changes, new industry regulations, and their impact on your products and services.

 This way, if your telemarketing call is successful and you get to the point where the customer is asking questions, you’ll showcase your expertise and convince them you’re the solution they need.

 Although the end goal is to turn prospects into customers, not all telemarketing campaigns focus on that.

 For instance, some companies create telemarketing campaigns to collect feedback about new products, while others use telemarketing to rebuild relationships with former clients and prospects.

-Customer service providers at top BPO services provider iContact ensure that their scripts are planned and well-thought-of, to guarantee efficiency and quality service.
+Customer service providers at top BPO firms iContact ensure that their scripts are planned and well-thought-of to guarantee efficiency and quality service.

 First impressions matter and are even more critical when the prospect knows nothing about you.
 What’s more, with every telemarketing call, you get only the first twenty seconds to capture the prospect’s attention.

 This makes a great introduction to an incredibly important section of the telemarketing script.
 It should be conversational, passionate, attention-grabbing, and at the same time, highly professional.
 Include conjunctions, bold words, italics, and voice intonations to improve your script’s quality and make it sound like a regular conversation.

 Create a list of pre-qualifying questions.

 Once you successfully introduce yourself, your next step as a telemarketer should be to address the prospect’s pain points.
 But not every client or potential will willingly open up about the challenges they are facing.